security-by-design-it/Infoblox-workshop/README.md

 ### 1.1 — Log In and Explore the Dashboard

-1. Open a browser and navigate to `https://192.168.10.10`
+1. Open a browser login to the lab and navigate to `LAB-IBX-GM`
-2. Accept the self-signed certificate warning and log in:
+2. Log in:
    - Username: `admin`
    - Password: `infoblox`
 3. You land on the **Dashboard**.
 Identify the following widgets: